 About the Schulich School of Music (Undergraduate)

-Both old and new buildings (as well as satellite locations) house labs for numerous specialized functions: digital composition and electronic music, music education research, multi-channel sound recording, music perception and cognition, sound processing and control, computational modeling, etc. Classrooms, teaching studios, practice rooms (90+), and a student-lounge and cafeteria round out the picture.
-The Faculty is also home to the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT), an inter-faculty, inter-university, international consortium that brings together researchers in music, sound recording, music technology, psychology, neuroscience, engineering, and medicine (www.cirmmt.mcgill.ca).
+Both old and new buildings house labs for numerous specialized functions: digital composition and electronic music, music education research, multi-channel sound recording, music perception and cognition, sound processing and control, computational modelling, and more.
+There are state-of-the art classrooms, teaching studios, and over 100 practice rooms.
+The Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) is an interfaculty, inter-university, international consortium of scholars that brings together researchers in music, sound recording, music technology, psychology, neuroscience, engineering, and medicine (www.cirmmt.mcgill.ca).

-The current student enrolment is over 600 at the under graduate level and over 200 at the graduate level.
-The teaching staff includes 58 full-time and over 140 part-time members.
-Students and staff play a major role in Montreal's vibrant cultural scene, presenting over 650 concert events annually, as well as master classes, lectures, and symposia, all enhanced by very active student societies, a gig office, and excellent support staff.
+Current student enrolment is approximately 550 at the undergraduate level and approximately 250 at the graduate level.
+Teaching staff includes 60 full-time and over 140 part-time members.
+Students, faculty, and staff play major roles in Montreal's vibrant cultural scene, presenting approximately 700 concerts and events annually, as well as master classes, lectures, and symposia, all enhanced by active music student societies, a booking office, and devoted administrative and support staff.